b-lukaszuk/RJ_BS_eng/contents/why_julia.md

 Anyway, each program counts to 1 billion (1 with 9 zeros).
 Once it is half way through it displays an info on the screen and when it is done counting it prints another info on the screen.

-Execution times of the scripts on my laptop (the specification is not that important):
+The execution times of the scripts on my laptop (the specification is not that important):

 1. Julia: ~1.5 [sec]
 2. R: ~33 [sec]
 3. Python3: ~50 [sec]

 Granted, it's not a proper benchmark, and e.g. Python's [numpy](https://github.com/numpy/numpy) library runs with the speed of [C](https://en.wikipedia.org/wiki/C_(programming_language)) (so a bit faster than Julia).
-Still, the code that I write in Julia is consistently ~8-10 times faster than the code I write in the other two programming languages (a subjective feeling).
+Nevertheless, the code that I write in Julia is consistently ~8-10 times faster than the code I write in the other two programming languages.
+This is especially evident when running computer simulations like the ones you may find in this book, still, it is just a subjective feeling.

 **Fun fact**: a human being would likely need more than 32 years to count to 1 billion.
 Test yourself and show why.
 Hint: try to count/estimate for how long you are alive [in seconds].